unpoller/unpoller/integrations/influxunifi/README.md

 to [waterside](https://community.ubnt.com/t5/user/viewprofilepage/user-id/303058)
 for making this dashboard; it gave me a fantastic start to making my own.

+I've also created [another forum post](https://community.ubnt.com/t5/UniFi-Wireless/Unifi-Poller-Store-Unifi-Controller-Metrics-in-InfluxDB-without/td-p/2811951) you may use to get additional help.

 # What now...

 - Are there other devices that need to be included?